 Harry Redknapp’s hands-on management requires personnel that thrive on such methods, which is why he’s brought in Jermain Defoe and Peter Crouch thrice apiece.
 “He’ll talk to me and be honest whether I’ve had an awful game or a bad game,” says Crouch, a confidence player who admits that Fabio Capello’s aloof attitude affected him negatively.
 “Harry’s way suits me.”

 Capello’s own supremacy at Milan, Real Madrid and Roma was always aided by Christian Panucci, a hard-working, technically excellent defender who dovetailed precisely with his intelligent brand of calcio, while Marcello Lippi built from the back and deployed solid stopper Angelo Peruzzi in his net whenever possible, buying him on three occasions and praising him as “technically and morally” superb.

-West Ham manager Sam Allardyce’s ongoing affair with Kevin Nolan is largely thanks to the Scouser’s leadership qualities – something Big Sam possessed in spades as a combative centre-half back in his own boot-wearing days.
+West Ham's former manager Sam Allardyce’s love affair with Kevin Nolan is largely thanks to the Scouser’s leadership qualities – something Big Sam possessed in spades as a combative centre-half back in his own boot-wearing days.
 “Kevin was the most important signing I ever made,” says Allardyce.
 “It isn’t just about what he does on the field, it’s what he does as a captain.
 He unites dressing rooms by his experience.
 And as a goalscoring midfield player, you have to look at his record.
 No one should underestimate Nolan.”

 Indeed, when the midfielder picked up a second red card in four matches last season, the disappointment from Allardyce was palpable.
 “I'm going to have to find out what's wrong with him, becuase there is certainly something wrong with his mentality at the minute,” sobbed Big Sam.
 “You can expect it from somebody who's starting out - but not Kevin.”